Can Nathan Peterman Recover from Abysmal Rookie Start to Win Bills' QB Job?

 The above description doesn't just apply to Allen.
 Both Peterman and McCarron played in pro-style schemes at the collegiate level.

-All three are on an even playing field with Daboll being hired this offseason, A year or more as a backup provides some confidence, especially for a young quarterback like Peterman.
+All three are on an even playing field with Daboll being hired this offseason.
+A year or more as a backup provides some confidence, especially for a young quarterback like Peterman.
 McCarron is just looking for a chance to start.
 He's competing with a second-year player who has just enough knowledge to be dangerous yet doesn't know what his potential is.
 Neither is as gifted as Allen, but both have enough ability to develop into starters.

 Where one can separate himself is by the quickness in which he absorbs the new offense and translates what he's learned onto the field.